 Can you lose Velocity points?

 Your Velocity points will not expire as long as you earn or spend at least one Velocity point in a 24-month period.
-This includes earning points at BP, or spending points on a flight redemption.
+This includes earning points with any partner, or spending points on a flight redemption.
 Family Pooling and Family Transfers do not count.